 The Texas minimum wage is tied to the federal minimum wage, which is currently $7.25.

-The Texas minimum wage provision only covers those employees not covered by the federal minimum wage.
+The Texas minimum wage provision only covers those employees not covered by the federal minimum wage (these are the federally covered employees).
 There are nonetheless some employees in Texas who are not covered by the federal or the state minimum wage:

 Tipped employees are treated under state law the same way they are treated under federal law.
-In other words, an employer may pay a tipped employee $2.13 in cash wages as long as this combined with tips adds up to the minimum wage of $7.25.
+In other words, an employer may pay a tipped employee $2.13 per hour in cash wages as long as this combined with tips adds up to the minimum wage of $7.25 per hour.
 Whereas a person must make $30 per month in tips to be covered by this provision under federal law, the Texas tip credit applies to anyone making at least $20 per month.

 Employers may deduct the reasonable cost of meals and lodging if the meals and lodging are customarily furnished and are stated separately on the earnings statement.
 Employers do not need to pay non-worked on-call time to employees who live on the premises and who generally on call.